dev-101010/surfer/README.md

 # Surfer (alpha 0.1)

-Surfer is a simple tool designed to enhance your experience while using Surfbar.
+Surfer is a simple tool designed to enhance your experience while using Surfbars.

 It is compatible with **Windows**, **Linux**, and **macOS**.